Boundedness questions for Calabi-Yau threefolds: Finding movable classes

-The facts now that $c_2 \cdot \Delta \ge 0$ (as noted in the last paragraph of Section 2) and the assumption that $c_2 \cdot E > 0$ for each of the rigid non-movable surfaces, and that $mD\cdot c_2$ is known, ensures that there are only finitely many possibilities for the coefficients of $\calE$.
-Thus there are only finitely many possibilities for the class of the movable divisor $\Delta$.
-If now $\Delta$ is also big, the fact that we have an bound on $c_2 \cdot \Delta$ shows via Proposition 1.1 that $X$ lies in a bounded family.
-(Observe that in the case when there are no rigid non-movable surfaces on $X$, we are trivially in this case since $\Delta = mD$ is big.)
+Thus there are also only finitely many possibilities for the class of the movable part $\Delta$.
+If now $\Delta$ is also big, the fact that we know the values $\Delta ^3$ and $c_2 \cdot\Delta$ up to finitely many possibilities shows via Proposition 1.1 that $X$ lies in a bounded family.
+(Observe that in the case when there are no rigid non-movable surfaces on $X$, we are trivially in this case since $\Delta = mD$ is movable and big.)

 In the exceptional case where the movable divisor $\Delta$ is not big, this will also be true for any of its components; such a component will correspond to a nef but not big divisor on some birationally equivalent minimal model $X'$, where $X'$ will be of fibre type by \cite{Og}.\end{proof}\end{thm}